PE and Sport Premium

 This funding was given to increase the number of children playing sport and who have access to good quality coaching or provision.
 It has allowed staff to increase their own subject knowledge through additional CPD (training) which has then led to enhanced provision for the children.

-The named Governor for PE and School Sport in school is Martin Rowe.
+The named Governor for PE and School Sport in school is Christopher Lancaster.

 Things we are working towards this year are:

-- CPD for staff in regards to emotional and mental health and wellbeing– Yoga training.
+- CPD for staff in regards to emotional and mental health and wellbeing.

-- Raising the profile of PE and sports through a range of activities i.e. taking part in international fitness day, Joe Wicks live challenges and taking part in school to school competitions to name a few.
+- Raising the profile of PE and sports through a range of activities i.e. Joe Wicks live challenges and taking part in school to school competitions, intra-school competitions.

 For the PE and sport premium spending and impact, click on the links below: